MOXA-ISD/dlm-service-log-filter/README.md

 # dlm-service-log-filter

-Receive logs from Kinesis, and process it
+Process logs from fluentd, copy ERROR log into cloudwatch logs for future troubleshooting.